One of the many protections for businesses during the pandemic has been a ban on winding up action by creditors unless it can be shown that…

 1. Coronavirus Job Retention Scheme – if you have accessed this scheme make sure you have full documentation on how the scheme was implemented and all communication with employees.
 More information on why this is so important can be found here.

-2. Start to plan for the staggered end of the scheme now – how are you going to pay the wages if sales are slow to return?
+2. Start to plan for the end of the scheme now, will the Job Support Scheme provide enough support?
+How are you going to pay the wages if sales are slow to return?

 3. Consider other measures such as reduced working weeks, unpaid leave, accelerated holidays and reduced pay.